-Note: Public school districts and County Offices of Education that propose to develop partnerships with law enforcement agencies or hire full time law enforcement personnel must include a letter of intent from the partnering law enforcement agency as part of the grant application.
+Note: Local law enforcement agencies that propose to develop partnerships with public school/college districts must include a letter of intent from the partnering public agency as part of the grant application.
 These applications must also explain how the proposed partnerships will focus on tobacco-related restorative or supportive practices rather than punitive consequences for tobacco violations.
-Funding for on-campus law enforcement personnel, including school resource officers, will not be considered in the 22-23 funding cycle.
+Funding for enforcement personnel on school campuses is not a priority in this funding cycle.

-For Fiscal Year 2022-2023 a total of $22 million in grant funding is available statewide to support local enforcement efforts to reduce the illegal sale of tobacco products to minors.
+For Fiscal Year 2023-2024, an estimated $24.6 million in grant funding is available statewide to support local enforcement efforts to reduce the illegal sale of tobacco products to minors.